 I love the art that this Eton crop becomes as it dries, and appreciate the smooth shine that happens when both wet and dry Wet hair and a lightweight gel were used for the model in this cropped hairstyle.
 Utilize the fine-tooth side of a comb for best results.

 #19: Soft Finger Wave Styles

 Consider a soft yet structured finger wave style.
 Whenever I want to be able to comb through curls to manipulate them and keep them soft without losing their integrity, I use Kenra Thermal Styling Spray 19.
 To make sure the waves stay consistent and form together for the finished look, take small horizontal sections, spray Kenra Thermal Styling Spray from roots to ends on each section, comb through, wrap on the iron, and clip to cool.
 When you remove the clip, comb through again and reform with your fingers.
 It’s a tedious process, but the end result is worth it!

 A braided style is too common so here’s a classic retro updo with victory rolls to make it stand out a bit more.
 My favorite thing about this style would have to be the waves.
 I’ve always been a sucker for a vintage wave.

 Long-haired ladies have no fear, this model had hair halfway down her back!
 Just roll up the underneath, pin it in place, and it becomes the perfect cushion to secure your waves!

 YouTube user MakeupWearables teaches another method for recreating those classic, 1920s finger waves.
 This one still requires some time and patience, but definitely not as much as the traditional finger wave method.
 Additionally, you’ll be left with soft and touchable hair instead of helmet head (a common side effect of 1920s glam).
 This method works best for medium to long hair.

-Gibson Tuck Hairstyle
+#22: Gibson Girls Tuck Hairstyle